 Healthy, hardy waterlilies (Nymphaea) can produce a succession of blooms from June right through to early September.
-Each bloom opens in the morning, and closes in the late afternoon, and typically re-opens each day for a further two days before sinking below the water. © www.watergardensolutions.co.uk
+Blooms usually open in the morning, and close in the late afternoon, and typically re-open each day for a further two days before sinking below the water. © www.watergardensolutions.co.uk

 Waterlily leaves are produced throughout the growing season (April-October), on stalks growing up from the rhizome (the chunky crown of the plant), and after a while the older, outer leaves will yellow and start to decay.
 This is quite natural, and the old leaves can be removed if they become unsightly.

-Waterlilies do well in warm, relatively still water.
+Waterlilies do well in warmer, relatively still water.
 The blooms will become waterlogged and sink if they are splashed by fountains.
-They will not bloom well in cold, spring fed pools; in very deep water; or in strong currents.
-There is generally no problem caused by the gentle currents from nearby waterfalls using recirculated water) will not be a problem.
+They do not bloom well in cold, spring-fed pools; in very deep water; or in strong currents.
+Gentle currents from nearby waterfalls (using recirculated water) will not be a problem.

 The depth of water is important.
 Waterlilies come in different sizes and suit different depths.
 Catalogues often describe them in a range from Vigorous/Large through to those of Miniature growth.
 The most vigorous ones suit lakes and deeper water (90cm or more).
 The miniature ones are better suited to a pond shelf, tub or bowl, with as little as 10-15cm cover over the plant crown.
 For typical garden pools with a base depth of 45-60cm the ‘Small’ and ‘Medium’ varieties are likely to be most suitable.
 Pick the size to suit your site, and ask your specialist supplier for advice if needed.